nvim-flutter/flutter-tools.nvim/README.md

 The currently supported decorations are:

 - App version - The current version of the app from the `pubspec.yaml`.
-- Device - the running device, or, while nothing is running, the device `flutter run` would default to
+- Device - the running device, or, while nothing is running in a Flutter project, the device `flutter run` would pick by default (nothing when it would prompt for one)
 - Project config - the name of the currently selected project configuration

 To add them to your config you can do something like